ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d2 - - - day planning.md

 ## Active Learning

-- 2pm: LAB | MongoDB - Advanced Querying (individual)
+- (individual) LAB | MongoDB - Advanced Querying
   - Note: to import the db, you can use MongoDB Compass.

-- 3:30pm Mini Project - REST API - Day 2 (in groups)
+- (in groups) Mini Project - REST API - Day 2

 - Bonus: follow the steps in the unit from tomorrow "Mongoose | Introduction"